 If you place all the sofa on the rug or just the front legs, leaving a few inches between the wall and the rug’s border will help define the seating area.

-When choosing a bedroom rug, remember the bed should always be the focus of the bedroom.
+When choosing a bedroom rug, remember the bed should always be the bedroom’s focus.
 Any rug placed under the bed should extend around 18-24 inches beyond the bed’s edges.

-As the bed is the central feature of the room, a rug should emphasise it.
-A large rug under the bed that continues beyond the edges or smaller rugs beside the bed will accent the bed perfectly.
+As the bed is the room’s central feature, a rug should emphasise it.
+An extra large rug under the bed that continues beyond the edges or smaller rugs beside the bed will accent the bed perfectly.
 Simply placing a large rug in the room’s centre without considering the bed, can make a bedroom appear off-balance.